Skip to content

 Main cause: Demodex brevis

-Characteristic findings: Meibomian gland orifice obstruction, irregular eyelid margin, migration of the mucocutaneous junction, MGD-like findings, abnormal meibum quality
+Characteristic findings: Meibomian gland orifice obstruction, irregular eyelid margin, displacement of the mucocutaneous junction, MGD-like findings, abnormal meibum quality

 Subjective symptoms: Ocular discomfort, sensation of pressure, dryness, “sticky feeling”

-Detection method: Even if negative on eyelash epilation, it may be detected by direct observation of expressed meibum
+Detection method: Even if negative on eyelash epilation, direct observation after meibum expression may allow detection

 Mixed/Combined Type

-Features: Anterior and posterior findings coexist; the most common type in clinical practice
+Features: Coexistence of anterior and posterior findings; most common type in clinical practice

-Associated conditions: MGD, evaporative dry eye, recurrent chalazion, recurrent corneal erosion, punctate superficial keratitis, childhood blepharokeratoconjunctivitis (BKC)
+Associated conditions: MGD, evaporative dry eye, recurrent chalazion, recurrent corneal erosion, punctate keratopathy, childhood blepharokeratoconjunctivitis (BKC)

-Note: Even if external findings are mild, D. brevis may be hidden in the meibum; in treatment-resistant cases, consider active detection testing
+Note: Even with mild external findings, D. brevis may be hidden in meibum; consider active detection tests in treatment-resistant cases

 Q What is cylindrical dandruff?